 For this project, student Danielle Dale created an e-learning high-level instructional design document.

 Download Project Report

+A summary of this project is provided on this page.
 For a full description of the project including the branching scenario path, e-learning structure/content outline, and storyboard see the full PDF report.

 Title of e-learning